Pennsylvania ADHD SLEEP Consultant

-Sleep for Children with ADD/ADHD, PDD-NOS, GDD, SPD
+Sleep Help for Children with ADD/ADHD, PDD-NOS, GDD, SPD

 ADD/ADHD, and other diagnoses such as global developmental delay, Aspergers, PDD-NOS are all neurodevelopment disorders that affects millions of children world-wide.
 Symptoms can differ from child to child, but one common struggle for these children is getting a good night’s sleep.
 These children are also more likely to experience anxiety or even depression, which have also been associated with poor sleep.